danionella/schulze-henninger2018/README.md

 Installation time is approximately to 30 minutes.

 ### Demo
-Open the fish_track_analysis.m script with Matlab, make sure the Fishtracking folder is in the current path.
 Run the fish_track_analysis.m script.
 A window opens, double-click on testvid.avi.
 After a few seconds, Matlab Figure 1 appears, click and drag the pointer to define the image area that will be analyzed (we exclude here the walls of the tank).
 Upon the analysis of each frame, Figure 1 will display the background-subtracted image, with overlaid red dots (fish center positions) and blue arrows (fish directions).